Top Grammy winners of all time

 And even if Jay-Z -- a 21-time Grammy winner -- wins all the categories he's currently nominated in, he still won't be able to top the list.

-With the 2018 Grammys set to take place Jan.
-28, read on for a look at the 10 artists who have won the most Grammys, according to the awards show website.
+With the 2018 Grammys set to take place Sunday night, read on for a look at the 10 artists who have won the most Grammys, according to the awards show website.

 Georg Solti, 31